 Verifying a prospective tenant’s income, credit score, and rental history can be done using a mix of phone calls, emails, and faxes.
-If your potential tenant can prove they meet your criteria, there is nothing wrong with continuing the approval process, despite not having met them in person.
+If they meet your criteria, there is nothing wrong with approving tenants despite not meeting them in person.

 Here are some tips to help you with the initial verification of potential tenants:

-- Set a minimum credit score you would like to see in any tenant that is placed in your rental
+- Set a minimum credit score you would like to see in any tenant placed in your rental.

 In the end, either your potential tenant will pass the criteria you set or not.
 Their income, credit score, and criminal background will remain the same regardless of whether you meet in person.